environmental-bioinformatics-master/gene-expression_HW4_2023/README.md

 For your homework, please push to GitHub:

-    hw3b_answers_[LASTNAME].md: An annotated copy of this readme file including your answers. hw3_de_[LASTNAME].R: A file containing all of the R commands you used in your analysis. hw3_de-table_[LASTNAME].tsv: A tab-separated file of your DE results.
+    hw4b_answers_[LASTNAME].md: An annotated copy of this readme file including your answers.
+    HW4B_diffex.ipynb`: A jupyter notebook containing all of the R commands you used in your differential expression analysis hw4b_de-table_[LASTNAME].csv: The results file from your differential expression analysis (table with contig name, p-value, log2-fold change, etc). hw4b_go-mwu_\[LASTNAME\].R: GO_MWU running file, modified for your analysis (any one of the GO categories is fine here, no need to include 3 copies). hw4b_go-mwu-res_MF_\[LASTNAME\].pdf: Graph of Molecular Function enrichment analysis. hw4b_go-mwu-res_BP_\[LASTNAME\].pdf: Graph of Biological Process enrichment analysis. hw4b_go-mwu-res_CC_\[LASTNAME\].pdf: Graph of Cellular Compartment enrichment analysis.